leakless21/PTZ_tracker_dumb/docs/robust_motion_detection_plan_with_refs.md

 ### Dense Farnebäck (optional)

-- If `flow_gating.method: farneback`, compute dense flow via `cv2.calcOpticalFlowFarneback` [Farnebäck 2003] on downscaled grayscale frames, subtract the median flow vector, threshold by magnitude, and morphologically clean.
+- If `flow_gating.method: farneback`, compute dense flow via `cv2.calcOpticalFlowFarneback` [Farnebäck 2003] on downscaled grayscale frames with modest window sizes and 2–3 pyramid levels, subtract the median flow vector, threshold by magnitude, and morphologically clean.
 Use this mode only when profiling confirms FPS is acceptable.

 ### Integration and rationale